Small, easy to access tools can make everything from tying an emergency nail knot to de-hooking a fish fast and easy

 Make a leader last a season.
 How?
 Cut off about 2-feet of an extruded, one piece leader.
 Tie to the O ring and fish until you need another “piece’ of tippet” not the entire leader.

 Perfect indicator every time.
 Make mine a Kiwi.

 “Created with comfort, durability, precision and affordability in mind.
 Fully machined for extra strength, comes with two types of tips; a multi-tool tip with split ring opener and crimping tool, and a standard needle-nose tips, extra tungsten carbide cutters, extra screws, sheath and lanyard” 3-TAND Surgex S-6 Pliers

 These following items can be found at fly shops, Orvis, and big box stores.

 Crappie, bass, and trouts.
 Don’t leave home without a pair of hemostats.

 If you are fishing with saltwater hooks, don’t leave home without a hook sharpener.

 One of several hook eye threaders.

 Leader having kinky problems?
 A couple of swipes with this pad and you’re straightened out.

 The bite is on, it’s getting dark and you just broke off.
-You find that 20, but can’t see the eye?
+You have 20 x 20 eyesight but can’t see the eye – too dark!
 The lamp will set you free.